uncomputable/tappy/README.md

 ## Spending

 With everything set, attempt to create a spending transaction by calling `tappy spend`.
-Remember to enable the required keys and images, and pay attention to the inputs' timelocks. tappy will return a transaction hex.
+Remember to enable the required keys/images, and pay attention to the inputs' timelocks.
+Which keys/images are enabled influences the possible spend paths. tappy will return a transaction hex.

 ```
 $ tappy spend